-(a) The Commission shall notify employees affected by Clause 33.2, in writing, at least six weeks prior to the effective date.
+(a) The Regulator shall notify employees affected by Clause 33.02, in writing, at least six weeks prior to the effective date.
 Copies of such notifications will be forwarded to the Association.
 If the employee has not had the opportunity to work their regularly scheduled shifts during the six-week period after notice of layoff, they shall be paid in lieu of work for that part of the regularly scheduled shifts during which work was not made available.

-- (b) An affected employee subject to layoff shall have the right to fill vacancies and to displace employees in the following manner and sequence: - (1) The employee to be laid off shall be the employee with the least service seniority in the same classification.
+- (b) An affected employee subject to layoff shall have the right to fill vacancies and to displace employees in the following manner and sequence: - (i) The employee to be laid off shall be the employee with the least service seniority in the same classification.

 Vacancy/Displacement Classification Geographic Area

-(i) Vacancy Same Same
+(1) Vacancy Same Same

-(ii) Vacancy Comparable Same
+(2) Vacancy Comparable Same

-(iii) Displace Same Same
+(3) Displace Same Same

-(iv) Displace Comparable Same
+(4) Displace Comparable Same

-(v) Vacancy Same Other
+(5) Vacancy Same Other

-(vi) Vacancy Comparable Other
+(6) Vacancy Comparable Other

-(vii) Displace Same Other
+(7) Displace Same Other

-(viii) Displace Comparable Other
+(8) Displace Comparable Other

-- (2) The employee shall be placed on the basis of service seniority in accordance with (i) through (iv) below. - (3) In order to facilitate the administration of Clause 33.2(b)(2) above, an employee is required to immediately indicate if it is their intention to utilize the displacement/bumping option.
+- (ii) The employee shall be placed on the basis of service seniority in accordance with (1) through (8) above. - (iii) In order to facilitate the administration of Clause 33.02(b)(ii) above, an employee is required to immediately indicate if it is their intention to utilize the displacement/bumping option.
 The displacement / bumping option shall be voluntary and if the option is declined by the employee it shall not count as a job offer pursuant to this section.
-Should an employee wish to displace/bump, the Commission will identify the least senior employee within the classification. - (4) "Comparable" includes a job with a salary range not more than four grid levels below the employee's original classification. - (5) In the event that an employee is not placed pursuant to any of the above options they shall claim early retirement or severance pay. - (c) Job Offers Pursuant to (b) Above: - (1) If an employee refuses one job offer in the same classification and same geographic location they will be deemed to have resigned but may, if eligible, claim early retirement. - (2) If an employee refuses one job offer in a different classification and with a salary or maximum step pay range the same as their existing position in the same geographic location, they shall claim early retirement or severance pay as outlined in Clause 33.2(g). - (3) If an employee refuses a maximum of two job offers with a salary or maximum step pay range comparable to their existing position they shall claim early retirement or severance pay as outlined in Clause 33.2(g). - (4) An employee who fails to elect between early retirement or severance pay in (2) and (3) above shall be paid severance pay as outlined in Clause 33.2(g).
+Should an employee wish to displace/bump, the Regulator will identify the least senior employee within the classification. - (iv) "Comparable" includes a job with a salary range not more than four grid levels below the employee's original classification. - (v) In the event that an employee is not placed pursuant to any of the above options they shall claim early retirement or severance pay. - (c) Job Offers Pursuant to (b) Above: - (i) If an employee refuses one job offer in the same classification and same geographic location they will be deemed to have resigned but may, if eligible, claim early retirement. - (ii) If an employee refuses one job offer in a different classification and with a salary or maximum step pay range the same as their existing position in the same geographic location, they shall claim early retirement or severance pay as outlined in Clause 33.02(g). - (iii) If an employee refuses a maximum of two job offers with a salary or maximum step pay range comparable to their existing position they shall claim early retirement or severance pay as outlined in Clause 33.02(g). - (iv) An employee who fails to elect between early retirement or severance pay in (ii) and (iii) above shall be paid severance pay as outlined in Clause 33.02(g). - (d) In all cases, the regular employee must possess the qualifications as determined by the Joint Consultation Committee, to perform the work available. - (e) Retraining and Adjustment Period

-- (d) In all cases, the regular employee must possess the qualifications as determined by the Joint Consultation Committee, to perform the work available. - (e) Retraining and Adjustment Period - (1) Employees who assume a new position pursuant to this Article will receive job orientation, including, where deemed appropriate by the Joint Consultation Committee, current in-service training, and shall be allowed a reasonable time to familiarize themselves with their new duties. - (2) In those circumstances where an employee is being placed in a regular vacancy, the Joint Consultation Committee shall also consider other training where it is complementary to current in-service training. - (3) Employees involved in training under this section shall receive their basic pay for the period of training, the cost of tuition and the cost of course-related materials.
+- (i) Employees who assume a new position pursuant to this Article will receive job orientation, including, where deemed appropriate by the Joint Consultation Committee, current in-service training, and shall be allowed a reasonable time to familiarize themselves with their new duties. - (ii) In those circumstances where an employee is being placed in a regular vacancy, the Joint Consultation Committee shall also consider other training where it is complementary to current in-service training. - (iii) Employees involved in training under this section shall receive their basic pay for the period of training, the cost of tuition and the cost of course-related materials.